 They've shown many children around these buildings from inland towns, the idea being that they instill a taste for the seaside in them and when they go home they enthuse to their parents and create a good impression about how nice Fleetwood is, and the family returns for holidays and outings.

 I remember the craft shop in The Mount when we first came here about 20 years ago - it was the Civic Society who rescued this unique building from the doldrums after it had been stood empty for years and years.
-Once they'd campaigned and got the building back into working order, they were based on the top floor and had displays of local memorabilia and kept their headquarters open every weekend for the public to look at.
-Now it's closed once again, but with a toilet and plumbing it's up for Let for anyone who wants to take it on commercially from the council.
+Once they'd campaigned and got the building back into working order, they were based for a long while on the top floor and had displays of local memorabilia and kept their headquarters open every weekend for the public to look at.

 These two are a walking mine of local information, and fascinating to hear.
 I didn't know that the clock at the top of The Mount was a memorial to the First World War and donated to the local people of Fleetwood.
 I couldn't say I'd ever heard it chime, until as we were stood there it did!